aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 **Cosine-weighted hemisphere sampling.** Bounce directions are sampled proportional to $\cos\theta$ — the simplest reasonable importance sampling strategy.
 No BRDF importance sampling, no multiple importance sampling (MIS).
 MIS would substantially reduce variance for glossy surfaces and small bright light sources — it is the standard in production renderers.
 Without it, specular highlights converge slowly and caustics are effectively invisible.
 The tradeoff is implementation simplicity: one sampling strategy, one PDF, no bookkeeping.

-**No spectral rendering, no subsurface scattering, no caustics.** All computation is RGB — no wavelength-space dispersion or fluorescence.
+There's no spectral rendering, no subsurface scattering, no caustics.
+All computation is RGB — no wavelength-space dispersion or fluorescence.
 Every surface is opaque at the shading point — no internal scattering for skin, wax, or marble.
 Specular-to-diffuse light transport paths are invisible because the renderer traces exclusively from the camera.
 For *Doom 3*'s metal corridors and demon-infested laboratories, none of these omissions are perceptible.

 **No denoiser.** The renderer relies on brute-force temporal accumulation — each frame adds to a persistent HDR buffer, and the tone mapper divides by the accumulated frame count before LDR conversion.
 Camera movement resets the buffer.
 At 4 SPP per frame, the first frame is grainy but recognizable; after 50 frames, direct lighting is clean; after several hundred, soft shadows converge.
 Russian roulette terminates low-energy paths probabilistically with inverse-probability compensation to maintain an unbiased estimator.
 A firefly clamp caps individual sample brightness to prevent single hot pixels from dominating the average.

-**Hard resource caps.** The scene is bounded by compile-time constants — 1M triangles, 2K textures, 512 lights, 2M BVH nodes — allocated once at startup via `cudaMalloc`.
+The scene is bounded by hard compile-time constants — 1M triangles, 2K textures, 512 lights, 2M BVH nodes — allocated once at startup via `cudaMalloc`.
 Transparency-aware shadow rays walk through at most 8 surfaces before terminating.
 Every pixel receives the same SPP regardless of local variance.
 These limits are generous for *Doom 3* but render the architecture unsuitable for open-world scenes or film-resolution assets.

 **Runtime configuration.** The entire system is gated behind a CMake flag (`-DCUDA_PATHTRACER=ON`) and a runtime CVar (`r_cuDraw 1`).
 With the flag disabled, dhewm3 runs its standard OpenGL renderer unmodified.
 Approximately 50 CVars control SPP, bounce depth, Russian roulette thresholds, soft shadow scale, sky color, fog density, and tone mapping operator — all adjustable from the *Doom 3* console during gameplay.
 At 0.5× render scale (the default), the renderer achieves interactive rates on RTX hardware.

 The result is a renderer that produces plausible images at interactive rates — sufficient to walk through *Doom 3* and observe real light transport interacting with real geometry.
-The omitted features are not optimizations to add incrementally.
-They are architectural decisions that would require rewriting the kernel from scratch.
+The missing features aren't things to bolt on later.
+They're architectural decisions that would mean rewriting the kernel from scratch.
 This path tracer answers one question: what does *Doom 3* look like with physically based light transport?
 Everything else is a different project.

 ---